Joseph Kouneiher: Research work

 His collaborations with Michael Atiyah to figure out a geometric model for matter.
 Starting from the idea of an ultimate granular structure of the space-time, which generalizes the continuum and the discontinuum aspects of the space-time, he developed a formalism which generalizes the differential equations and difference equations theories to treat such spaces that appear continuous at low energies and exhibit a dual continuum and discontinuum aspects at high energy.

 Apart from his deep-routed interests in foundational sciences, he is also an aficionado of classical music.
 He composes musical pieces and plays piano among many other instruments.

+Archimedes S.I.E.E.

+Along with several leading figures, Joseph is the co-founder of the Foundation Archimedes to promote sciences, innovation, education and environment.

+The scientific committee includes Sir Roger Penrose, Alain Connes, Simon Donaldson, Mathilde Marcolli, Hugo Duminil-Copin, Misha Gromov, Abhay Ashtekar, Carlo Rovelli, Jeremy Butterfield, Jean-Pierre Luminet, Abhay Ashtekar, Alicia Dickenstein, Jean-Pierre Bourguignon and Sir Michael Atiyah.

+Located in Saint-Raphaël, Var, provides interdisciplinary research residencies for both French and international researchers, entrepreneurs, and industrialists.
+Its facilities are designed to promote focus and creativity, offering opportunities for both individual and small group study stays.
+The Foundation supports work across a broad range of disciplines, including Industrial Sciences, Technologies, and Environmental Studies.

+A key mission of the Foundation is to host prominent scientists, entrepreneurs, and industrialists whose contributions have advanced understanding of the physical world and humanity, as well as driven technological and cultural innovations.
+The goal is to foster high-level research and innovation across various fields.